Raw chocolate macaroons are simple to make and loaded with good-for-you ingredients.

 And if you love coconut like I do, this recipe is one of my most made and beloved on my site:

-If you are following a keto diet, use you favorite low carb sweetener, in this case, I would use some stevia as not very much sweetener is needed!
+If you are following a keto diet, use you favorite low carb sweetener, in this case, I would use some stevia or powdered erythritol as not very much sweetener is needed!

 Any of the links in my posts may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and pays for the cost of running this free resource!